-The Fund has a dedicated internal investments team covering sector specialists, ESG, governance, compliance, legal, analytics, accounting, research and performance reporting.
+The Fund has a dedicated internal investments team covering sector specialists, ESG, governance, analytics, accounting, research and performance reporting.
+The Investments team also has ready access to the Fund's compliance and legal resources.
 Each member of the team, including the CIO, has responsible investment/ ESG key performance indicator(s) and all members can take training and professional development in responsible investment and ESG matters.

-The Manager, Investment Governance and Legal, drives and monitors responsible investment within the internal investments team and with the Fund's chosen specialist partners.
+The Head of ESG and Responsible Investment who sits within the Investments team is responsible for driving ESG policy and strategy and monitoring responsible investment within the internal investments team and with the Fund's chosen specialist partners.